Depthwise Convolution for Multi-Agent Communication with Enhanced Mean-Field Approximation: Experiments

 Specifically, when the next action is different from the last one, an all-yellow phase will appear and last for $2$ seconds to ensure a safe switch between different phases.
 The reward of the $i$-th agent is defined as the weighted sum of the queue length and time delay of the vehicles at the corresponding intersection as

-where $w$ is the trade-off coefficient and is set as $0.2$, and $\text{queue\_len}_{t+1}[l]$ and $\text{time\_delay}_{t+1}[l]$ are the measured queue length of the vehicles and the delayed time of the first vehicle along each incoming lane $l$ at the next time step, respectively.
+where $w$ is the trade-off coefficient that is set as $0.2$, $\text{queue\_len}_{t+1}[l]$ is the measured number of vehicles in the waiting queue, and the $\text{time\_delay}_{t+1}[l]$ is the cumulative delay time (in seconds) of the first vehicle along each incoming lane $l$ at the next time step.

 We set the episode length to $720$ where each learning step takes $5$s in the simulator.
 After training for $1$M steps, we evaluate the tested algorithms for one episode.
 The performance metrics are the queue length and time delay at the traffic intersections in evaluation.
 For each metric, we record the average value over all steps of the evaluation episode and the final value at the end of the evaluation.
+The kernel size in our DCCP is fixed as $3\times 3$, and each agent can only access the information of its neighbors within the $3\times 3$ area.
+Table~\ref{atsc_hyper} and Table~\ref{atsc_net} present training hyperparameters and the network architecture, respectively.

+First, we simply record the communication overhead.
+IQL incurs no communication, and TarMAC takes $24*25$ rounds of communication as each agent needs to receive the information from the other $24$ agents.
+In contrast, IC3Net and our method only cost $8*25$ rounds of communication as each agent only needs to receive the information from its 8 neighbors within the convolution kernel.
+It can be observed that local communication saves communication resources compared to the global protocol, especially when the scale of the neighborhood is far smaller than the total scale.

-Fig.~\ref{fig4} shows the evaluation curves of the queue length and time delay at the intersections, and Table~\ref{tab1} presents the numerical results in terms of the average and final values in evaluation.
+Fig.~\ref{fig:atsc_loss} shows the training loss curves of the OPN, PRN, and VFN modules in our method.
+It can be observed that the three modules are stably trained as the losses generally decrease during training.
+Fig.~\ref{fig:atsc_eva} presents the evaluation curves of the received return, queue length, and time delay at the intersections, and Table~\ref{tab:atsc_eva} gives the numerical results in terms of the average and final values in evaluation.
 Overall, our method performs the best and solves the ATSC task with its efficient coordination.
 Using our method, the traffic congestion quickly decreases after peak flows, and is almost eliminated at the end as both the final queue length and time delay are approximately zero.
 IC3Net obtains unsatisfactory performance as the traffic congestion quickly increases after peak flows and remains at a high level for a long time.
 Since IC3Net simply averages the messages from neighboring agents, it cannot differentiate valuable information that helps cooperative decision making.
-TarMAC performs slightly better than IC3Net, which is supposed to benefit from allowing each agent to actively select which other agents to address messages to.
+TarMAC performs slightly better than IC3Net, which is supposed to benefit from allowing each agent to actively select which agents to address messages to.